Grant Award Procedures

 Successful applicants will be expected to give assurance that:

-2) grant monies will be expended as outlined; and
+3. Grant monies will be expended as outlined;

-3) an appropriate final report will be submitted; and following the acceptance of the final report by the WERA Board, the investigator(s) will present the findings from the study at a subsequent WERA Conference or publish the findings in the WERA Journal.
+5. Following the acceptance of the final report by the WERA Board, the investigator(s) will present the findings from the study at a subsequent WERA Conference and submit a paper for publication in the WERA Educational Journal (WEJ).